kleinee/jns/notes.md

 # 15 October 2016
-* Julia has a bug in her hair...
+* Now Julia has a bug in her hair...
 * I added R and the IRkernel

 # 3 October 2016